-Please note: Crouching Spider has now departed the Dartmouth campus.
+Please note: Crouching Spider is no longer installed on the Dartmouth campus.

 Bronze, stainless steel, silver nitrate, polished patina